 - If a concern is raised regarding a member of staff this must be given to the Headteacher

 - If a concern is raised regarding the Headteacher this must be given to the Chair of Governors

 - All of these concerns are taken very seriously and correct procedures are followed as stated in our Safeguarding Keeping Children Safe policy which can be found on our policies page

 Visitors to St Michael’s School

-If you would like further information on Safeguarding please use the following links:
+If you would like further information on Safeguarding please look on our policies section and use the following links:

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.